Section 2.13 - Faculty

 C. Extra compensation for faculty for other than teaching and related responsibilities shall be determined by the Appointing Officer with the approval of the Provost/Vice President for Academic Affairs.

 4. Pay Adjustments.
-Salary advancement within the salary range for the same position will normally be based on meritorious service and length of service.
+Salary advancement within the salary range for the same position will be based on an annual assessment of faculty performance in each of the evaluation criteria.
+Faculty must provide to their unit head the Faculty Activity Plan (FAP) and Faculty Activity Report (FAR) in advance of the annual review.
+Other factors for salary adjustment may include compression and market.
 Adjustments will normally take effect at the beginning of each academic year, or if appropriate, each fiscal year.

 5. Promotional Increments.
 Faculty who are promoted shall receive, in addition to their regular salary increase, the indicated promotion increment or no less than the minimum of the salary range of the new rank if the combination of the regular increase and the promotion increment fall below the minimum.